L1K3D/personal-document-identification-automaton/README.md

 ### ✅ Valid CPF
 ```
-Write the document you want to verify: 440.523.188-54
+Write the document you want to verify: 345.570.950-89
 Everything looks fine!
 Your document is a CPF!
-First final digit calculated: 5
+First final digit calculated: 8
-Second final digit calculated: 4
+Second final digit calculated: 9
 ```

 ### ✅ Valid RG
 ```
-Write the document you want to verify: 55.277.831-X
+Write the document you want to verify: 21.527.759-4
 Everything looks fine!
 Your document is a RG
-Final Digit Calculated: X
+Final Digit Calculated: 4
 ```

 ### ❌ Invalid Document